 “How Could They Shoot at a Kid?”
 Authorities Shirk Responsibility After Teen Killed on Way Home from School

-Fifteen-year-old Mohammad Dadsetankhah (also spelled Dastankhah) was walking home from high school in the city of Shiraz, Fars Province when he was shot and killed by a bullet while local authorities were repressing street protests in his city.
+Fifteen-year-old Mohammad Dastankhah (also spelled Dadsetankhah) was walking home from high school in the city of Shiraz, Fars Province when he was shot and killed by a bullet while local authorities were repressing street protests in his city.

-In an interview with the Center for Human Rights in Iran (CHRI), his sister Ghazal Dadsetankhah said the authorities had offered to pay his parents blood money, which according to Islamic law is paid as financial compensation to the victim or heirs of a victim in cases of murder, bodily harm, or property damage, but were vague about his cause of death to avoid responsibility.
+In an interview with the Center for Human Rights in Iran (CHRI), his sister Ghazal Dastankhah said the authorities had offered to pay his parents blood money, which under Islamic law is paid as financial compensation to the victim or heirs of a victim in cases of murder, bodily harm, or property damage.
+But the authorities refused to take responsibility for her young brother’s death.

 Following is a transcript of her statements to CHRI:

 On Saturday, November 16 at about three in the afternoon, I left home to go to the university without knowing there were protests.
 I took a taxi up to some point and the driver said he could not go any further.
 He told me to go back home.
 I started walking back home when I saw people protesting.
 It was a confrontation.
 It was on Mowlana St. As I continued to walk, I saw the medical emergency unit had arrived.
 Three people had been shot with bullets.
 An emergency worker came to help one of them, but the wounded man said ‘I’m okay.
 Go help the people.
 They killed people.’
 I saw three people who had been shot with bullets.
 I myself saw bullets being fired directly [at people].